AR-js-org/AR.js-threejs/README.md

 - [x] Utils

 ## Examples
-For now, you can find some vanilla JS examples in the **examples** folder and another one in Typescript in the **example-ts** folder.
+For now, you can find some vanilla JS examples in the **examples** folder and anothers in Typescript in the **example-ts** folder.
 More examples will be added in a near future.
+Update 20/10/2024: Now also NFT examples.

 ## Test it with Typescript